handsontable/hyperformula/docs/guide/custom-functions.md

 ### Test your function

-You may add unit tests to make sure that your custom function works correctly using one of the JavaScript testing libraries.
+You may add unit tests to ensure your custom function works correctly using one of the JavaScript testing libraries.

 ```js
 it('works for a range of numbers', () => {